DeFacts-Protocol/blindproof-subnet/PROPOSAL.md

 Blindproof is a Bittensor subnet where miners run LLM inference on data they mathematically cannot read — and are paid only when a public proof confirms the work ran exactly right.

-* Every value a miner ever computes is masked noise.
+* Every value a miner computes is masked noise.
 * Every piece of the computation carries a zero-knowledge (ZK) proof.
 * Every proof is checkable by anyone in milliseconds, and payment follows the proof, not the promise.